Law and economics: Origin

-The historical antecedents of law and economics can be traced back to the classical economists, who are credited with the foundations of modern economic thought.
-As early as the 18th century, Adam Smith discussed the economic effects of mercantilist legislation; later, David Ricardo opposed the British Corn Laws on the grounds that they hindered agricultural productivity; and Frédéric Bastiat, in his influential book The Law, examined the unintended consequences of legislation.
-However, to apply economics to analyze the law regulating nonmarket activities is relatively new.
-A European law & economics movement around 1900 did not have any lasting influence.
+The historical antecedents of law and economics can be traced back to the classical economists, who are credited with establishing the foundations of modern economic thought.
+As early as the 18th century, Adam Smith discussed the economic effects of mercantilist legislation; later, David Ricardo opposed the British Corn Laws because they hindered agricultural productivity; and Frédéric Bastiat, in his influential book The Law, examined the unintended consequences of legislation.
+However, applying economic analysis to the law regulating non-market activities is relatively new.
+A European law-and-economics movement around 1900 had no lasting influence.
 In a 1917 article analyzing the study of law and economics in American universities, Eugene Allen Gilmore concluded, "the relation between law and economics seems either not to be perceived, or, if perceived, not to be regarded as a relationship desirable or feasible of very much cultivation."
+However, writings of John R. Commons and Robert Lee Hale had brought economic thinking to law and legal institutions as early as 1909.

-Harold Luhnow, the head of the Volker Fund, not only financed F. A. Hayek in the U.S. starting in 1946, but he shortly thereafter financed Aaron Director's coming to the University of Chicago in order to set up there a new center for scholars in law and economics.
-The University was headed by Robert Maynard Hutchins, a close collaborator of Luhnow's in setting up the Chicago School, as it became commonly known.
-The university faculty then included a strong base of libertarian scholars, including Frank Knight, George Stigler, Henry Simons, Ronald Coase and Jacob Viner.
-Soon, it would also have not just Hayek himself, but Director's brother-in-law and Stigler's friend Milton Friedman, and also Robert Fogel, Robert Lucas, Eugene Fama, Richard Posner, and Gary Becker.
+Harold Luhnow, the head of the Volker Fund, financed F. A. Hayek in the United States starting in 1946; he shortly thereafter financed Aaron Director's appointment to a faculty position at the University of Chicago to establish a new center for scholars in law and economics at the institution.
+The university was headed by Robert Maynard Hutchins, a close collaborator of Luhnow's in establishing the Chicago School, as it came to be known.
+The university faculty then included a strong base of libertarian scholars, including Frank Knight, George Stigler, Henry Simons, Ronald Coase, and Jacob Viner.
+Soon, it would also include not just Hayek himself, but Director's brother-in-law and Stigler's friend Milton Friedman, and also Robert Fogel, Robert Lucas, Eugene Fama, Richard Posner, and Gary Becker.

 Historians Robert van Horn and Philip Mirowski described the development of modern economic concepts in "The Rise of the Chicago School of Economics", a chapter of The Road from Mont Pelerin (2009); and historian Bruce Caldwell (a great admirer of von Hayek) filled in more details of the account in his chapter, "The Chicago School, Hayek, and Neoliberalism", in Building Chicago Economics (2011).
 The field began with Gary Becker's 1968 paper on crime (Becker also received a Nobel Prize).
-In 1972, Richard Posner, a law and economics scholar and the major advocate of the positive theory of efficiency, published the first edition of Economic Analysis of Law and founded The Journal of Legal Studies, both are regarded as important events.
-Gordon Tullock and Friedrich Hayek also wrote intensively in the area and influenced to spread of law and economics.
+In 1972, Richard Posner, a law-and-economics scholar and the leading advocate of the positive theory of efficiency, published the first edition of Economic Analysis of Law and founded The Journal of Legal Studies, both of which are regarded as important events.
+Gordon Tullock and Friedrich Hayek also wrote intensively in the area and contributed to the spread of law and economics.